-President-elect Joe Biden and his Secretary of Education should create a new chapter in the American education system, one that teaches children to become people of character
+President-elect Joe Biden and his Secretary of Education should create a new chapter in the American education system, one that teaches children to become people of character.

 By Scarlett Lewis and Arthur Schwartz, Opinion Contributor

-The tragedy at Sandy Hook Elementary School occurred eight years ago.
-Regrettably, not much has changed.
-The deadliest year on record for school shootings was 2018 and before our nation went into lockdown there were six school shootings in early 2020 that resulted in the deaths of four students.
-During the pandemic, our children have become far more likely to be depressed, use drugs, or commit suicide — what experts call diseases of despair.
+and before our nation went into lockdown there were six school shootings in early 2020 that resulted in the deaths of four students.
+During the pandemic, our children have become far more likely to be depressed, use drugs, or commit suicide — what experts call .One of us lost a son at Sandy Hook.
+Jesse was murdered in his first grade classroom.

 Today, the two of us lead organizations dedicated to helping school leaders create a school culture where children can feel safe.
 During the past few months we have been in constant contact with educators, parents, and community members across the country.
 We are humbled by the thousands of superhero educators who, during the onslaught of COVID-19, have gone above and beyond to nurture their students.
 Yet we are also hearing that too many kids are finding it difficult to participate online.
 Not all have access to a computer or the internet.
 We also know that parents are concerned that their children are falling behind academically, but no one seems confident that we’re doing what’s best for our children.